 Now ride 5 miles north.
 If you’re up for a small detour, take a left on Trower Avenue and head two miles east to Alston Park, 157 scenic acres of hiking trails through grasslands, meadows, groves, a canyon, and a creek.
 It’s also home to Canine Commons, a popular off-leash dog park.

 Back on the Vine Trail, ride 5.5 miles north to Yountville.
 You’ll be riding parallel to Highway 29 through the center of the vineyard-covered valley floor.
 When you get to Yountville, another optional detour: Turn left on California Drive and right on Presidents Circle to get to the Napa Valley Museum, an excellent local heritage museum featuring regional art, science and history exhibitions, and educational programs.

 Head back the way you came and in one mile you’ll be in downtown Yountville.
 This town is small, but packed with wineries, restaurants, and shopping.
-For some wine tasting, try Girard Winery, Stewart Cellars, Priest Ranch Wines, Handwritten Wines, or Hill Family Estate.
-Or do a little boutique browsing at V Marketplace, filled with a variety of charming shops.
+For some wine tasting (please check the updated travel advisory for current restrictions pertaining to wineries and tasting rooms), try Girard Winery, Stewart Cellars, Priest Ranch Wines, Handwritten Wines, or Hill Family Estate.
+Or opt for a leisurely stroll around downtown and take in more than 40 thought-provoking works of art on the Yountville Art Walk.
 For a takeaway lunch and ooh-la-la pastries, it’s worth waiting in line at Bouchon Bakery.